 Worsened, with the use of terrible working conditions and unacceptable shifts for workers.

 Made in Italy was among the most mortified global brands: among the productions most attacked by unfair competition, that of upholstered furniture stands out.
-Sofas, sofas, armchairs: since 2007 an army of Chinese illegals has literally stormed our country by starting the production of huge quantities of substandard products in dangerous and unregulated facilities.
-Offered for sale at a price that is absolutely out of the market, these products are literally killing local crafts: who benefits?
-Workers crammed into dormitories adjacent to the warehouses, without timetables and with starvation wages.
+Sofas, sofas, armchairs: since 2007 an army of Chinese irregulars has literally taken our country by storm, starting the production of enormous quantities of substandard products in dangerous structures without any rules.
+Offered for sale at an absolutely off-market price, these products are literally killing local craftsmanship: who benefits?
+Workers crammed into dormitories adjacent to the warehouses, without working hours and on starvation wages.

-And certain large-scale distribution, being products developed on our territory, rides a fake 'made in Italy' and born on the blood of the poor: no quality, no respect for ethics, a boomerang that in the face of low prices sends thousands of workers.
+And certain large-scale distribution, since they are products developed in our territory, ride on a false 'made in Italy' born on the blood of the poor: no quality, no respect for ethics, a boomerang which, in the face of low prices, sends thousands of people onto the streets workers.

 Chronicles from the sofa

-Pasquale Natuzzi, founder of the homonymous group listed on the New York Stock Exchange and leader in the sector denounced unfair competition: 3200 employees in Italy, several factories around the world with skilled and fair-paid artisans, who could lose market share in the face of this attack.
-The future of the world economy will depend on the rules that the markets will be able to give themselves: a world without barriers is what we all want, but not a world without limits.
+Pasquale Natuzzi, founder of the group of the same name listed on the New York Stock Exchange and leader in the sector denounced unfair competition: 3200 employees in Italy, several factories around the world with skilled and fairly paid craftsmen, who could lose market share in the face of this attack.
+The future of the world economy will depend on the rules that the markets manage to establish for themselves: a world without barriers is what we all want, but not a world without limits.

-Report, the popular journalistic transmission conducted by the good Milena Gabanelli has created an interesting one investigation on this phenomenon: come on video taken from the episode, a worrying picture emerges for the economy and the culture of work in our country.
+Report, the popular journalistic transmission conducted by the good Milena Gabanelli has created an interesting one investigation on this phenomenon: come on video taken from the episode, a worrying picture emerges for the economy and work culture in our country.

 Here are the links to take a look at it.

-RAI Report site from which you can download the PDF of the interview.
+RAI Report website from which you can download the PDF of the interview.